stolostron/multicluster-observability-operator/README.md

 * Ensure [docker 17.03+](https://docs.docker.com/get-started) is installed.
 * Ensure [golang 1.15+](https://golang.org/doc/install) is installed.
 * Ensure [operator-sdk 1.4.2+](https://github.com/operator-framework/operator-sdk) in installed.
-* Ensure the open-cluster-management cluster manager is installed.
+* Ensure the stolostron cluster manager is installed.
 See [Cluster Manager](https://open-cluster-management.io/getting-started/core/cluster-manager/) for more information.
-* Ensure the `open-cluster-management` _klusterlet_ is installed.
+* Ensure the `stolostron` _klusterlet_ is installed.
 See [Klusterlet](https://open-cluster-management.io/getting-started/core/register-cluster/) for more information.

 > Note: By default, the API conversion webhook use on the OpenShift service serving certificate feature to manage the certificate, you can replace it with cert-manager if you want to run the multicluster-observability-operator in a kubernetes cluster.